ccbogel/QualCoder/README.md

 **Usage:**

-At any time `cd` to the Qualcoder folder and enter the following commands:
+At any time `cd` to the Qualcoder folder (if running QualCoder 3.7+ then cd to the inner src folder cd src`) and enter the following commands:

 ```
 cd QualCoder
-cd src
 source env/bin/activate
 python3.12 -m qualcoder
 ```